tru-ID/api-definitions/standards.md

 ## API Versioning

-Versioning of APIs is within the URL because it's the mostly commonly used approach today and provides a clear visual representation of the version within documenation.
-APIs should follow [Semanitic Versioning](https://semver.org/).
+Versioning of APIs is within the URL because it's the mostly commonly used approach today and provides a clear visual representation of the version within documentation.
+The URL will contain only the MAJOR version (from MAJOR.MINOR.PATCH in [Semanitic Versioning](https://semver.org/)).

+Note: Request and response API parameters may be added to a MAJOR version as these are not classed as breaking changes.

 Examples